Journey into OpenGL: Spaces

 - The projection matrix moves vertices from camera space to clip space

-While all of this may seem like boilerplate, a real-world program will use many model matrices, a few view matrices, very few projection matrices, and so the faggot program as a whole will end up being generic enough that all of these abstractions will prove themselves useful.
+While all of this may seem like boilerplate, real-world programs use many model matrices, a few view matrices, very few projection matrices, so all of these abstractions prove themselves useful.

 What is a model matrix?